payw-org/Contributing-Guidelines/README.md

 Keep your codes clean and consistent using code formatters and linters.
 Most of the time formatting and linting would already have been set by default in each repository.
 And sometimes you should use the specific code editor to match the configuration.

+## Code Editor

+If there exists a specific code editor configuration inside a repository, we recommend you to use that editor.
+For example, if there is `.vscode` folder, please use **Visual Studio Code**.
+Or if there is `.idea` folder, please use **JetBrains**' IDE.

+> Most of the time we use Visual Studio Code

 ## Git commit messages

 Generally there are two acceptable styles of commit message.